 Late Cretaceous Arctic Source Rock Project 2018-2019

 Regionally extensive Late Cretaceous, marine, organic-rich mudstone units that contain oil-prone intervals are found across more than 1,200,000 km2 from the Canadian Arctic Islands to the Beaufort Sea, N. Alaska and potentially even beyond.
 Despite their importance for hydrocarbon exploration, these units have not been studied in great detail.
 Current unknowns are the organic matter composition, the lateral continuity of source rock intervals and the timing of source rock deposition.
-In 2016, CASP geologists visited the Smoking Hills of the Bathurst Peninsula in order that a comprehensive study of the palaeoenvironment and source rock characteristics of the Late Cretaceous Smoking Hills Formation could be carried out.
-This will complement earlier work carried out on the Kanguk Formation in the Sverdrup Basin.
+In 2016, CASP geologists visited the Smoking Hills of the Bathurst Peninsula to carry out a comprehensive study of the palaeoenvironment and source rock characteristics of the Late Cretaceous Smoking Hills Formation.
+This project complements earlier work carried out on the Kanguk Formation in the Sverdrup Basin.

 - Characterisation of the source rock potential, organic matter composition and depositional environment of the Late Cretaceous Smoking Hills Formation oil shales, Bathurst Peninsula.